Minister of Canadian Identity and Culture: Responsibilities

 Prior to 2003, their responsibilities included National Parks and historic sites.
-The Minister of Canadian Heritage is responsible for:
+The minister is responsible for:

+Since 2025, the minister has also been responsible for Parks Canada and is the government's Quebec lieutenant.

 General duties

 The minister's general powers, duties, and functions are set out by section 4 of the Department of Canadian Heritage Act, which provides as follows:

 (1) The powers, duties and functions of the Minister extend to and include all matters over which Parliament has jurisdiction, not by law assigned to any other department, board or agency of the Government of Canada, relating to Canadian identity and values, cultural development and heritage.